patricklam/plam.new-webpage/content/post/20240617-overland-track-cradle-mountain.md

 An hour later, we stopped in the town of Sheffield, with the [murals](https://www.sheffieldtasmania.com.au/sheffield-mural-tour), and a cafe.
 I ate my leftovers from my enormous chicken parm from the night before.
-(The driver mentioned that Sheffield was copying a town in Canada; I think that town is [Chemanius](https://explorerrvclub.com/blog/the-charming-little-town-of-chemainus-canadas-mural-capital/) on Vancouver Island,
+(The driver mentioned that Sheffield's mural initiative was inspired by a town in Canada; I think that town is [Chemanius](https://explorerrvclub.com/blog/the-charming-little-town-of-chemainus-canadas-mural-capital/) on Vancouver Island,